Group4sem2/AI-Lab-Programs/README.md

 9. Develop a tiny expert system to identify type of animal using SWI Prolog

-10.Develop a tiny expert system to identify type of person depending on his gender, age, hobbies, number of contacts using SWI Prolog
+10. Develop a tiny expert system to identify type of person depending on his gender, age, hobbies, number of contacts using SWI Prolog